What is Anthropology: What It Means to be Human

-Anthropology boasts a rich and varied collection of more than 100 active Anthropology Blogs.
+Anthropology boasts a rich and varied collection of vibrant Anthropology Blogs.
 Over one million people each month search for an answer to What is Anthropology?
 They can now find This Is Anthropology–a big thanks to Jason Miller, Charlotte Noble, and Janelle Christensen for their work.
 It’s been a Great Year for Anthropology despite dire pronouncements.

 Anthropology, Science, Holism